top of page

 This requires developing both individual and collective skills in having hard conversations about how to:

-receive criticism without becoming defensive
+• Receive criticism without becoming defensive.

-express disagreement while maintaining respect, and
+• Express disagreement while maintaining respect.

-work through conflict productively.
+• Work through conflict productively.

 It also requires creating systems and structures that support honest communication.
 This might include regular feedback sessions, anonymous suggestion boxes, town halls where leadership answers questions directly, or conflict resolution processes that prioritize understanding over being right.